-Question Indicative Content Marks Guidance 11c Heaney: Punishment OR The Early Purges The portrayal of death in Punishment is both disturbing and complex.
-Responses are likely to focus on the description of the girl's body and how, and why, she met her death.
-The detail of Heaney's description of the body is disturbing, as are Heaney's thoughts about the treatment of women in modern Ireland who have suffered at the hands of "your betraying sisters".
-Also disturbing is the voice's own recognition of his own probable conniving non-intervention at the punishment of the girl and the punishment of girls who fraternised with the enemy.
+Heaney: Punishment OR The Early Purges Basic responses will show some understanding of the (c) 16 chosen poem, focusing on what makes the deaths disturbing, with some relevant textual support.
+They will The portrayal of death in Punishment is both disturbing and complex.
+Responses are likely to focus on the move through the bands as response to the poem becomes description of the girl's body and how, and why, she met better informed and supported.
+Sound responses will show her death.
+The detail of Heaney's description of the body clear and sustained understanding of how Heaney's writing makes the deaths disturbing through his choice of language is disturbing, as are Heaney's thoughts about the treatment of women in modern Ireland who have suffered and structure.
+The best will show critical perception in responding to the chosen poem and reveal sensitive at the hands of "your betraying sisters".
+Also disturbing is understanding of the effects of Heaney's choice of language. the voice's own recognition of his own probable conniving non-intervention at the punishment of the girl and the punishment of girls who fraternised with the enemy.
 In The Early Purges the moving description of the drowning of the kittens, their dead bodies and Dan Taggart's callousness is disturbing.
 So too are the effects of the purges on the boy.
-Responses should make some engagement with the last two stanzas in which the voice, grown older, either adopts Dan Taggart's views, or provides an ironic comment on those views.
-11 Basic responses will show a little awareness of the deaths.
-They will move through the bands as personal response to what is disturbing about them becomes more fully developed and better supported by textual reference.
-Better responses will show some understanding of what is disturbing about the death, with relevant support.
-The best will reveal a reasonably developed and sympathetic response to the death(s) and comment on some aspect of Heaney's language.
+Responses should make some engagement with the last two stanzas in which the voice. grown older, either adopts Dan Taggart's views, or provides an ironic comment on those views.
+The focus of the question is on the writing, how Heaney makes these deaths so disturbing.
+Responses should move beyond narrative/paraphrase and look at the writing in some detail.